7.1 Patient Access & Charge Capture

 Prior Authorization

 Prior authorization (precertification) is the payer's advance approval for a planned service.
-Without it, an otherwise covered service is denied.
-Billers track the authorization number, the approved CPT/HCPCS codes, the number of approved visits or units, and the valid date range — and report that number on the claim.
+Without it, an otherwise covered service is denied (often CARC CO-197 / CO-15).
+Billers record the authorization number, the approved CPT/HCPCS codes, the number of approved visits or units, and the valid date range, then report the number on the claim.
+A common trap: an auth approved for 6 physical-therapy visits does not cover visit 7 — track unit consumption.

-Reviewing the insurance card (front and back) confirms the payer ID, the claims mailing address or payer ID for electronic submission, and customer-service phone numbers.
-Collecting the copay at time of service (TOS) improves cash flow and reduces the cost of billing the patient later.
-Financial counseling helps uninsured or high-balance patients understand estimates, set up payment plans, or apply for charity care.
+Reviewing the insurance card (front and back) confirms the payer ID, the claims address or electronic payer ID, and customer-service numbers.
+Collecting the copay at time of service (TOS) improves cash flow and avoids the cost of billing later.
+Financial counseling helps uninsured or high-balance patients understand estimates, set payment plans, or apply for charity care.
+The federal No Surprises Act also requires a good-faith estimate for self-pay/uninsured patients before scheduled care.

 Medicare Secondary Payer (MSP) Questionnaire